kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 # Stimulus framework

-> For the more information, e.g. installation instructions can be found at https://stimulus.hotwired.dev/

 Stimulus is a JavaScript framework used for adding interactivity to HTML without having to write a lot of custom JavaScript.<br />
 It provides a set of JavaScript modules that can be attached to HTML elements with specific attributes, allowing you to write simpler and more maintainable code.<br />
 It works well with Rails and uses the latest browser technologies to provide a fast and smooth user experience.

+> For the more information, e.g. installation instructions can be found at https://stimulus.hotwired.dev/

 Pros:

-- Encourages separation of concerns by keeping the HTML, JavaScript, and Ruby code separate.
 - Helps reduce the amount of JavaScript that needs to be written in order to achieve common functionality.
 - Provides a clear API for dispatching and listening to events on the page.
 - Can improve performance by avoiding some of the overhead associated with a full JavaScript framework.